JBGruber/askgpt/cran-comments.md

 ## Resubmission

-Thank you for the notification that the package did not pass one of the automated tests for incoming packages.
-I have resolved the issue now.
+Thank you for the comments on my prior submission.
+I fixed the issues with the documentation.
+I also extended the package in the meantime, I hope it is okay to still call it a resubmission.

 ## Test environments